-Kevin F. Adler is an entrepreneur and sociologist dedicated to a world where everyone is seen as invaluable and interconnected.
+Kevin F. Adler is a social entrepreneur dedicated to a world where everyone is seen as invaluable and interconnected.

-Kevin is the Founder and CEO of Miracle Messages, a nonprofit that reunites the homeless with their loved ones through technology, storytelling, and volunteers.
-Miracle Messages has been featured in the New York Times, NPR, People, and NowThis, whose video hit 26M views.
-Their goal is to reunite 1 million people by 2023.
+Kevin is the Founder and CEO of Miracle Messages, an award-winning nonprofit that reunites the homeless with their loved ones.
+To date, MM has facilitated over 100 reunions, with 25% getting a person off-the-streets.
+Their vision is to reunite 1 million people by 2023.

-Kevin grew up in Livermore, CA, and is currently based in San Francisco, and never learned the word stranger.
+Kevin grew up in Livermore, California, and is currently based in San Francisco.
+He never learned the word stranger, and tries to live accordingly.

 RANDOM TIDBITS ABOUT KEVIN